 About This Course

 This modular degree scheme is designed to allow students to further their undergraduate interest in history, and to develop the skills and knowledge needed to undertake further research into the past.
-It combines training in research techniques and theoretical and historiographic analysis, with a wide range of taught courses, skills modules and a substantial dissertation.
+It combines training in research techniques and theoretical and historiographic analysis, with a wide range of taught courses, skills modules and a supervised dissertation.
 There is a choice of specialist modules covering a range of periods from medieval to contemporary history, matching the research interests of the teaching staff.

 This programme aims to provide a detailed knowledge and understanding of a specific academic area through rigorous research training.
 Students will become acquainted with relevant historical theoretical issues and methods of interpretation and the use of evidence.
 It also provides the student with the necessary research skills to carry out an original piece of historical research in the chosen area of study, under supportive supervision.